 Assembly Regulated Professions Committee

 Chaired by Assemblyman Thomas Giblin (D-34), the Assembly Regulated Professions Committee posted the bill “for discussion only,” meaning the committee would hear testimony but not vote on the bill.
-A panel of experts (pictured above) including Dr. Suzanne Buchanan (Autism NJ), Patti Gianone (parent), Dr. Eric Rozenblat (NJABA), Dr. Robert LaRue (Rutgers University), and Dr. Patrick Progar (Princeton Child Development Institute) provided testimony and answered the committee members’ questions.
+A panel of experts (pictured above) including Dr. Suzanne Buchanan (Autism NJ), Patti Gianone (parent), Dr. Eric Rozenblat (NJABA), Dr. Robert LaRue (Rutgers University), and Dr. Patrick Progar (formerly of Princeton Child Development Institute) provided testimony and answered the committee members’ questions.
 The legislative committee members expressed their support of the bill and gratitude for our advocacy on such a critical issue.

 Senate Commerce Committee

 Moments later, the Senate Commerce Committee, chaired by Senator Nellie Pou (D-35) welcomed testimony from the same panel of experts and Sarah Lynn Geiger of the New Jersey Association of Health Plans, all in support of this legislation.
 There was no formal opposition to the bill, only testimony by the Arc of NJ requesting a few changes to the bill.
 Following some brief discussion, the Senate Commerce Committee unanimously voted (5-0) to pass the bill out of committee.

 The Senate version of the bill now heads to the Senate Budget and Appropriations Committee and, sometime in the next few months, the Assembly version will be heard in the Regulated Professions Committee for a vote.
 We will continue to provide updates as the bill advances through the legislative process.